Appraisal process for VA home loans | 2021

 What if the appraisal comes back low?

 Sometimes the appraisal will come back with a lower home value than the amount of loan.
-If this happens, you can pursue reconsideration of value (ROV) or work with the seller to negotiate a lower sales price.
+If this happens, you can:

 For more information, review our guide on low VA appraisals here.